 What is INDmoney?

 It’s like Mint for Indians.
 We have long awaited an app like INDmoney.
-An app that consolidates all of our investments, bank account and liabilities and shows us our actual net worth.
+An app that consolidates all of our investments, bank accounts and liabilities and shows us our actual net worth.

-This means INDmoney also helps you keep track of your loans and credit card.
+This means INDmoney also helps you keep track of your loans and credit cards.
 It also allows you to apply for new loans if you have a credit score of 650+ (CRIF).

 INDmoney uses Artificial Intelligence and Machine Learning to analyze your investments.
 You have to complete a questionnaire and they prepare a personalized investment plan based on your risk tolerance.

 With IndWealth, here’s what you can track and monitor in one place:

 - NPS (Tier 1)

 - Mutual funds

 - Fixed Deposits